JacksonKuo/blog/_posts/2025-3-16-app-defense-part-10.markdown

 * [https://github.com/JacksonKuo/app-springboot/security/dependabot](https://github.com/JacksonKuo/app-springboot/security/dependabot)
 * [https://github.com/JacksonKuo/app-springboot/pull/18](https://github.com/JacksonKuo/app-springboot/pull/18)

-Looks like dependabot doesn't proc on PRs, only on the default branch.
+Looks like Dependabot doesn't proc on PRs, only on the default branch.
 If you want to scan on PRs there is a Github Action: [https://github.com/actions/dependency-review-action](https://github.com/actions/dependency-review-action).
 Dependabot will proc only after the merge to main and then only according to the scan cadence set up.

 #### Troubleshooting Security Alerts
 Hmm Dependabot is kinda finnicky... troubleshooting.
-It's not creating a security alert for my Spring vuln.
+It's not creating a security alert for my Spring vulnerability.
 For some reason, the bot is not parsing my `build.gradle.kts` properly and finding the direct dependency.

 Ah, I see the issue.
 Turns out Security Alerts require two things:[^12]
 1. Dependabot alerts enabled
 2. Dependency Graph

 The dependency graph is the magic sauce.
 If this page [https://github.com/JacksonKuo/app-springboot/network/dependencies](https://github.com/JacksonKuo/app-springboot/network/dependencies) is empty or only contains github actions and no Java dependencies you know things aren't working properly.
-Turns out the dependency graph doesn't support gradle files.
-Which is kinda crazy.
+Turns out the dependency graph doesn't support Gradle files.
+Which is kinda crazy not to support by default.
 The dependency graph only supports `pom.xml` files.[^13] Granted there is a message box that states this:

 {:refdef: style="text-align: center;"}
 ![Image]({{ site.baseurl }}/assets/images/dependency-graph.png){: width="500"}